 Created in 1965, SCSEP is the nation’s oldest program to help low-income, unemployed individuals aged 55+ find work.
 SCSEP matches eligible older adults with part-time jobs for community service organizations.
 Participants build skills and self-confidence, while earning a modest income.
 For most, their SCSEP experience leads to permanent employment.

-SCSEP is funded by the U.S. Department of Labor.
+SCSEP is funded by the U.S. Department of Labor and is one of three federal workforce development programs that does not overlap with any other similar program.
+The program serves nearly every county in the nation.
 NCOA manages 27 SCSEP offices throughout the U.S.

 Who is eligible for SCSEP?